Nathisaraujo/project5/TESTING.md

 ## Css
 Validated all CSS code using the W3C CSS Validation Service to ensure compliance with CSS standards.

+> [!NOTE]
-An error persisted in the Font Awesome minified CSS file.
+> An error persisted in the Font Awesome minified CSS file.

 ![css validation](/readme-images/css.png)